pnp/blog/content/post/microsoft-365-development-security/index.md

 - images/SecurityLock.webp
 tags: []
 type: "regular"
-summary: "This article will typical SharePoint and Microsoft 365 development security patterns.
+summary: "This article will showcase typical SharePoint and Microsoft 365 development security patterns.
 Those patterns can be applied especially in so-called ZeroTrust environments, too, and are linked to step-by-step implementation guidances."
 ---

-Although the _"good old days"_ are over where you could implement nearly everything with full trust solutions there are still lots of SharePoint and M365 development capabilities that need to be considered closely in terms of security.
+Although the *good old days* are over where you could implement nearly everything with full trust solutions there are still lots of SharePoint and M365 development capabilities that need to be considered closely in terms of security.
 Especially in large enterprises more and more so-called ZeroTrust strategies are implemented.
 What this means especially for a modern SharePoint and Microsoft 365 developer I’m gonna show in this post with some examples.
 Every given example is linked to a step-by-step implementation guidance.

 ## Authentication

 Authentication normally is not a big deal inside SharePoint Framework applications as this comes out of the box.
 Nevertheless in specific scenarios there still might occur security or functionality issues.
 Together with [3rd-party API access](#spfx-3rd-party-api-and-issues) there is a need to generate additional access tokens.
 In SharePoint add-in model those tokens were generated ACS based.
 That should not be done anymore.
 But also with the modern SharePoint framework clients MSGraphClient or AadHttpClient there might be issues.
 One problem is that more and more browsers by default disable third-party cookies.
 This should be handled by MSAL.js 2.0 with the Authorization Code Flow with Proof Key for Code Exchange (PKCE).
 Unfortunately we still face issues when using SPFx directly.
 [Implementation of MSAL.js 2.0 into SPFx solutions](https://mmsharepoint.wordpress.com/2020/08/15/using-msal-js-2-0-in-sharepoint-framework-spfx/) can help to solve this.
 Especially in SPA like solutions this works great while having many webparts on the same page using that technique in a portal-style lead to concurrency challenges while the token needs to be generated and you have to deal with.

-If there is a need to generate an access token for SharePoint rest Api outside an SPFx solution you can try [SSO with on-behalf flow](https://mmsharepoint.wordpress.com/2021/06/22/use-sharepoint-rest-api-in-microsoft-teams-with-sso-and-on-behalf-flow/) if possible or [generate your OAuth2.0 access token manually](https://mmsharepoint.wordpress.com/2021/12/04/testing-an-azure-function-using-delegated-access-with-postman/).
+If there is a need to generate an access token for SharePoint Rest Api outside an SPFx solution you can try [SSO with on-behalf flow](https://mmsharepoint.wordpress.com/2021/06/22/use-sharepoint-rest-api-in-microsoft-teams-with-sso-and-on-behalf-flow/) if possible or [generate your OAuth2.0 access token manually](https://mmsharepoint.wordpress.com/2021/12/04/testing-an-azure-function-using-delegated-access-with-postman/).

 ### No anonymous access

 When implementing backend services in Azure Functions for instance, always require authentication.
 Best with [adding Microsoft as identity provider](https://mmsharepoint.wordpress.com/2022/06/04/fluidframework-and-azure-fluid-relay-service/#userauth), if not even further restrict it by Azure AD groups [as described below](#secure-user-specific)

 ```cs